 These increases are great where it is essential not to tighten any stitches in previous rows/rounds of knitting.
 I use them to make the colourwork ‘travel’ in my Tess slippers.
 The video shows part of a round of knitting in this design:

 The increases are shown here being worked with the working yarn held for English style knitting.
-I will at some point add a video showing the increases worked in continental style knitting.
-Meanwhile, if you wish to see the increases in continental style please view the videos at knittinghelp.com for m1a and m1t.
+If you wish to see the increases in continental style please view the videos at knittinghelp.com for m1a and m1t.

 m1a and m1t are ‘mirrored’ increases.
 Because they lean in opposite directions they can be used together to add new stitches in a symmetrical pattern.